 Your dedicated account manager will be on hand to meet all of your needs and requirementsRead More

-A merchant is a company that seeks to attract traffic (generally qualified) to their website, advertising through others (affiliates) in order to increase their sales.
-The company defines certain actions which will help increase conversions from interested consumers to paying customers.
-The ‘actions’ will depend on the type of company, ranging from a user registration on its website (which allows obtaining user information for future campaigns), to a sale through its landing pages or online commerce store.
+A merchant is a company that seeks to attract traffic (to their website, advertising through others (via affiliate programmes) in order to increase their sales and gain access to a wider customer audience.
+The company defines certain actions which will help increase conversions from interested consumers to paying customers or clients.
+These ‘actions’ will depend on the type of company, ranging from a user sign up or registration on its website (which allows obtaining user information for future campaigns), to a sale through its landing pages or online commerce store.

 The type of advertising that the company will generate and promote will depend on the previously defined objectives (actions).
 In some cases, it might lead to the dissemination of information regarding the brand, also being carried out to promote a specific product or a portfolio of products.

-Affiliates are generally webmasters with a presence on the internet (being viewed daily by a large number of “loyal” users) who receive income from the inclusion of advertising content on their web portals.
+Affiliates, also known as publishers, are generally webmasters with a presence on the internet (being viewed daily by a large number of “loyal” users) who receive income from the inclusion of advertising content on their web portals.
 The content (whether written or graphic) will consist of direct links to the merchant’s page.
-The types of sites that can subscribe to an affiliate network are very diverse, encompassing personal websites, forums, blogs, and even social media pages.
+The types of sites that can subscribe to an affiliate network are very diverse, encompassing personal websites, forums, and blogs.

-An affiliate network is a company in charge of carrying out the necessary intermediary procedures for the publication of the merchant’s advertising creative content.
-This is done via the space that the affiliates provide on their websites, blogs, etc. The company also defines commission rates based on specific objectives.
+A UK affiliate network is a company in charge of carrying out the necessary intermediary procedures for the publication of the merchant’s advertising creative content.
+This is done via the space that the affiliate or publisher provides on their websites, blogs, etc. The company also defines the affiliate commission each publisher earns from driving various actions based on specific objectives.

 The space that the affiliates make available on their web pages is filled by the affiliate platform, which inserts the advertising content (since normally the affiliate will not have the option of choosing who to advertise), without direct contact with the merchant.
 These ad spaces in which the advertising creative content will be included are tracked and the affiliate is rewarded according to the pre-agreed commission rates per result (action, registration, sale, etc.).

-As a partner (affiliate), the aim is to direct traffic to the supplier’s site and that those visitors pay for the supplier’s goods or services or become registered users on the site, or take some other form of action which benefits the supplier.
+As an affiliate marketer, the aim is to set up an affiliate campaign with a goal to direct traffic to the supplier’s affiliate offers.
+When those visitors pay for the supplier’s goods or services or become registered users on the site, or take some other form of action which benefits the supplier, the UK affiliate marketer earns a commission.
 In some cases, for an affiliate to generate commission, the referred visitor might only need to request information about products or services by leaving their email address or phone number.
 The supplier will then contact them as a potential sales lead Although each promotional campaign from suppliers has different characteristics depending on the types of products or services advertised, there are several common actions.
-These actions typically create a commission payment and such campaigns are now very widespread on websites, blogs, and social media pages.
+These actions typically create a commission payment and such campaigns are now very widespread on websites, and blogs.